Indian Council Act of 1909 | Morley- Minto Reforms: Main Features

 The only change was that the government started appointing some Indians of its choice to certain high positions.
 Satyendra Prasad Sinha, who later became Lord Sinha, was the first Indian to be made a member of the Governor-General’s executive council.
 Later he was made a governor of a province, the only Indian to occupy such a high office during the entire period of British rule.
 In 1911, he was presented in an imperial Darbar that was held at Delhi at where British king, George V, and his queen were also present.
 The Darbar was also attended by Indian princes who displayed their loyalty to the British crown.
 Two important announcements were made on the occasion.
 One was the annulment of the partition of Bengal which had been affected in 1905.
 The other was the shifting of the capital of British India from Calcutta to Delhi.

 List of British Governors Generals during British Period in India

 1. It considerably increased the size of the legislative councils, both Central and provincial.
 The number of members in the Central Legislative Council was raised from 16 to 60.
 The number of members in the provincial legislative councils was not uniform.

-2. It retained official majority in the Central Legislative Council but allowed the provincial legislative councils to have non-official majority.
+2. It retained an official majority in the Central Legislative Council but allowed the provincial legislative councils to have a non-official majority.

-5. It introduced a system of communal representation for Muslims by accepting the concept of ‘separate electorate’.
+5. It introduced a system of communal representation for Muslims by accepting the concept of a separate electorate’.
 Under this, the Muslim members were to be elected only by Muslim voters.
 Thus, the Act ‘legalised communalism’ and Lord Minto came to be known as the Father of Communal Electorate.

 Indian Council Act of 1909, AD was instituted to placate the moderates and appeasement to the disseminate Muslims from National Movement by granting them separate electorate.